zamazan4ik/awesome-pgo/README.md

 ## Traps

+The biggest problem is "How to collect a good profile?".
+There are multiple ways for doing this:
+- Prepare a reference workload.
+It could be quite difficult to create and maintain (since during the time it could become more and more different from your actual workload).
+However, for some loads like compilers load is usually predictable (compiling programs) so this way is good enough in this case.
+For other cases like databases the workload could hugely depend on the actual input from your users and users can change their queries for some reason.
+So be careful.
+- Collect profile from your actual production.
+It could be difficult to do with a usual PGO since it's requires an instrumentation, and instrumentation binaries could work too slowly.
+If it's your case - you could try to use AutoFDO since it has a low overhead due to the underlying `perf` nature.
+But it also has its own limitations (usually Linux-only, less efficient than usual PGO, could be more buggy).
+E.g. Google uses AutoFDO for profiling all their services and has a lot of automation around sampling profiles at their scale, storing them, integration into CI pipelines, etc. But all these tooling is closed-source so you need to implement it from the scratch.

+In my opinion, usually you should start with simple PGO via Instrumentation mode, especially if you upgrade your binaries seldomly.
+And only if Instrumentation starts to hurt you - start thinking about AutoFDO.

+Another issue could be reproducibility.
+Since you are injecting some information from runtime (some execution counters based on your sample workload) you get more variables that could influence your binary.
+In this case you need to store somewhere in VCS your sample workload, probably collected profiles based on this workload, etc.

+Other pitfalls include the following things:

 * PGO
   - Requires multiple builds (at least two stages, in Context-Sensitive LLVM PGO (CSPGO) - three stages)
   - Instrumented binaries work too slowly, so rarely could be used in production -> you need to prepare a "sample" workload